1. Introduction

 7. First Review Meeting (2 months)

 7.1 A first review meeting should be scheduled, typically around the 2-month point to allow for a structured ‘check-in’ discussion.
-This ensures that the employee is settling into their new role and provides the opportunity for any concerns or problems to be raised and for early feedback to be provided on performance so far.
+This ensures that the new colleague is settling into their role and provides the opportunity for any concerns or problems to be raised and for early feedback to be provided on performance so far.

 7.2 The online form used at the Initial Probation Meeting can be used by managers to guide and record the discussion at this second meeting.
 The form should be completed and signed off electronically by both the line manager and new colleague after each stage.